regan-karlewicz-finsight/rabbitmq-website/docs/management/index.md

 #### Steps to reproduce the issue

-Open the root url of the management ui in the browser, not authenticated yet.
+Open the root url of the management UI in the browser, not authenticated yet.
 Rather than getting the button "Click here to login" you see the following error message:

 ```